Tacoma Eastern Railroad: Independent corporate control and the Mount Rainier National Park

 Under the direction of the court-appointed bankruptcy receivers Ladd and Tilton Bank of Portland, Oregon, new life was breathed into the railroad.
 To facilitate the rehabilitation of the railroad, the bank turned to Michigan entrepreneur John Bagley.
 Bagley had owned and operated logging companies, sawmills, railroads, and a hotel.
-In 1899, the year that Mount Rainier National Park was established, Bagley was made president of the Tacoma Eastern and ambitiously set out to push the railroad another 60 miles to Ashford, Washington, the western gateway to the park.
+In 1899, the year that Mount Rainier National Park was established, Bagley was made president of the Tacoma Eastern and set out to push the railroad another 60 miles to Ashford, Washington, the western gateway to the park.
 With construction financing covertly provided by the Chicago, Milwaukee, and St. Paul Railway, construction activities began in earnest.
-Unlike the stories of transcontinental railroad construction in America, the Tacoma Eastern Railroad was built with common labor provided mostly by Japanese, not Chinese immigrants.
+Unlike transcontinental railroad construction in America, the Tacoma Eastern Railroad was built with common labor provided mostly by Japanese, not Chinese, immigrants.
 The last spike on the passenger line was driven at Ashford in the fall of 1904.
 However, the main freight line diverged away to the south and would not be completed until it pushed into Morton, Washington in 1910, another 15 miles away.
 In 1894, Charles B. Wright proposed plans to build a railroad from Tacoma to the high shoulder of Mount Rainier.
 Large organized efforts by the Northern Pacific as well as Washington State legislators to establish a national park around Mount Rainier had been ongoing since 1890.
-Charles Wright and a team of workers from his time at Northern Pacific, collaborated with John F. and his brother to construct a passenger railroad line from Tacoma to Mount Rainier; Anticipating the prospective tourism that would likely come with the establishment of a national park.
-Before construction could finish, an economic depression in 1893 and Charles Wright's death in 1897 effectively halted the project.
+Charles Wright and a team of workers from his time at Northern Pacific, collaborated with John F. Hart and his brother to construct a passenger railroad line from Tacoma to Mount Rainier, anticipating the prospective tourism that would likely come with the establishment of a national park.
+Before construction could finish, the Panic of 1893 and Charles Wright's death in 1897 effectively halted the project.